 If you do opt for a slip lead, you must use them properly to avoid injuring your dog.
 You can’t allow your dog to pull while walking on a slip lead – this could damage his throat and esophagus.
-Some believe that even small corrections against the throat can injure a dog’s esophagus over time.

 Instead, slip leads should only be used for loose leash walks.
 They’re best suited for calm or well-trained dogs who are inclined to walk right by your side.
 If you find yourself constantly yanking and pulling against the leash, you will probably want to avoid slip leads for your dog’s safety.

 Hands-free leashes are another great option for those with arthritis.
-Designed to wrap around your waist (or drape across your body diagonally), hands-free dog leashes are very popular with bikers, joggers, canicross enthusiasts, and urban mushing sports.
+Designed to wrap around your waist (or drape across your body diagonally), hands-free dog leashes are very popular with bikers, joggers, canicross enthusiasts, and those who enjoy urban mushing sports.
 They’re also helpful for keeping your dog close when your hands are full.

 Hands-free leashes can be very useful for those with arthritis.
 With a hands-free leash, you won’t have to grip the leash handle at all – you can simply keep your pup strapped to your body.